Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-where: \begin{itemize} \item Concordant pairs are pairs of individuals where the predicted survival times are correctly ordered relative to the observed survival times. \item Tied pairs are number of pairs where the predictions are equal or survival times are the same. \item Total number of evaluable pairs are the total pairs considered, excluding pairs with censoring issues or other exclusions. \item $\hat{S}_i$ and $\hat{S}_j$ represent the predicted risks or survival probabilities for individuals $i$ and $j$, respectively. \item $T_i < T_j$ implies that individual $i$ experienced the event before individual $j$. \item $\delta_i=1$ indicates that the event for individual $i$ was observed (not censored). \end{itemize}
+where concordant pairs are pairs of individuals where the predicted survival times are correctly ordered relative to the observed survival times, tied pairs are the number of pairs where the predictions are equal or survival times are the same.
+Total number of evaluable pairs are the total pairs considered, excluding pairs with censoring issues or other exclusions, $\hat{S}_i$ and $\hat{S}_j$ represent the predicted risks or survival probabilities for individuals $i$ and $j$, respectively. $T_i < T_j$ implies that individual $i$ experienced the event before individual $j$, and $\delta_i=1$ indicates that the event for individual $i$ was observed (not censored).

-\item \textbf{Cox log-rank function}: The Cox Log-rank function calculates the p-value using the log-rank test based on predicted hazard scores, censor values, and the true overall survival times.
-The log-rank test is a statistical method to compare the survival distributions of two groups, where the null hypothesis is that there is no difference between the groups.
+\item \textbf{Cox log-rank function}: The Cox log-rank function calculates the p-value using the log-rank test based on predicted hazard scores, censor values, and the true OS times.
+The log-rank test is a statistical method to compare the survival distributions of two groups or more groups, where the null hypothesis is that there is no difference between the groups.
 It is commonly used in survival analysis to compare the observed number of events in each group to the number of events expected under the null hypothesis.
-For the hazard ratio $h_{i}(t)$ of group $i$ at time $t$ is given by,
+For the hazard ratio $h_{i}(t)$ of group $i$ at time $t$, the hypotheses are given by,

 The test statistic for the log-rank test is calculated as the sum of the differences between the observed and expected number of events squared, divided by the expected number of events, summed over all observed time points.
 The p-value obtained from the log-rank test indicates the significance of the difference in survival distributions between the two groups.
 The test statistic is chi-squared under the null hypothesis \cite{Lifelines}.